 c.
-PETROLEUM TANK FARMS.
-Support the City of Fairfax and the County of Fairfax in the phased relocation of the Pickett Road Tank Farm to a more appropriate location that minimizes exposure to hazards in residential neighborhoods.
-Also support legislative initiatives, such as allowing a maximum number of tanker truck trips to and from tank farms located in or near densely populated areas; providing state and local authority for additional safety requirements for bulk petroleum storage; increased state authority to regulate intrastate pipeline safety; and strengthening, codification, and enabling state and/or local agencies' enforcement power of nuisance laws. (continued from unknown year; revised 2008 and 2009)
+PETROLEUM TANK FARMS: Support the City of Fairfax and the County of Fairfax in the phased relocation of the Pickett Road Tank Farm so as to minimize exposure to hazards in residential neighborhoods.
+Also support legislative initiatives, such as allowing a maximum number of tanker truck trips to and from tank farms located in or near densely populated areas; providing state and local authority for additional safety requirements for bulk petroleum storage; increased state authority to regulate intrastate pipeline safety; and strengthening, codification, and enabling state and/or local agencies' enforcement power of nuisance laws. (continued; revised 2008, 2009, 2010)